noudess/docs-main/Faction-Overview.md

 Every faction that exists on a server is listed in the `faction_list` table.
 This table includes a unique id, a name, and a starting (base) faction.
 This starting value is combined with any race/class/deity adjustments that apply (see `faction_list_mod` table) to create the starting faction for characters when they are born.
 As characters interact with the world, they can gain/lose faction through their actions, be that killing or questing.
 These values are continuously updated in the `faction_values` table.

+[ as of 3/6/2019 we have imported the client faction list and we now use these renumbered factions.
+The client does not have a base for any of the factions, all of the offsets are realized in faction_list_mod instead.
+This does not mean that the base cannot be altered for custom results. ]

 Each faction has a minimum and a maximum value, at which point no more faction can be lost or gained.
-Currently this is maintained in the code.
-The BASE maximum is 2000 and the BASE minimum is -2000.
+This information is stored in the faction_base_data table.
+The default BASE maximum is 2000 and the BASE minimum is -2000 if there is no entry.
 The amount a character can earn is based on these constants AND the factions initial base value.
 For example, a faction that starts out at 0 (base value in faction_list) is the simple case.

-The character can earn up to 2000 points at which point he will max out.
-Or he can lose 2000 points and bottom out.
+The character can earn or lose faction until his _earned _faction reaches the factions min or max.
 The base value for a faction impacts this in cases where that base is non zero.
 For a faction that starts out at -500 for example, the character can earn 2500 (500 to make up for initial impressions, and 2000 more to get into good graces.
 If a faction starts you out at a positive value, say 300, you can only earn 1700 more, but you can lose 2300.

 A character's unmodified faction value at any time is calculated by the following formula: